Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Survey: Non-Euclidean Deep Learning

-Figure~\ref{fig:deep_learning} organizes deep learning methods into a taxonomy based on the mathematical properties of the input and output of neural network layers (first two columns), as well as on the properties of the layer model (third column).
-The rows show different types of layers that have been published in the literature, organizing them by use of geometry, algebra (group actions), and topology.
-The figure graphically contextualizes existing methods and identifies potential areas for innovation.
-We survey the field row by row in Figure~\ref{fig:deep_learning}.
+Figures \ref{fig:geo-deep-learning}, \ref{fig:alg_deep_learning}, and \ref{fig:topo_deep_learning} organize deep learning methods into a taxonomy based on the mathematical properties of the input and output of neural network layers (first two columns), as well as on the properties of the layer model (third column).
+The rows show different types of layers that have been published in the literature or in preprints.

+\paragraph*{Geometry in Neural Network Layers} In this section, we categorize neural network layers that consider their inputs and outputs as coordinates in spaces equipped with geometric structures.
+The first category, layers with Euclidean input and Euclidean output, in row 1 of Fig. \ref{fig:geo-deep-learning} is exemplified by the Perceptron layer \citep{rosenblatt1958perceptron}.
+This foundational layer is commonly used as a component in a deep neural network comprised of several identical layers: the celebrated Multi-Layer Perceptron (MLP).